 Two-wheel drive includes both rear-wheel drive (RWD) and front-wheel drive (FWD) systems.
 The most common and inexpensive drive systems are also the simplest.
 A shaft from the transmission drives a gear in the differential (or transaxle) that in turn drives two wheels (either front or rear).
 Front-wheel-drive vehicles generally have better performance in slippery or rough conditions than rear-wheel drive for two reasons: First, the engine and transmission are positioned directly over the front wheels, adding weight over the tires for better traction.
 Second, the wheels are pulling the vehicle along rather than pushing it, providing a better mechanical advantage.

-Many of us will be using our old reliable vehicle to tow, but if you're thinking of buying new, you might want to consider a factory tow package.
+If you're thinking of buying a new tow vehicle, you might want to consider a factory tow package

-If you have not done much long-distance towing, here are some factors to keep in mind when trailering on the interstate highways.
+Here are some factors to keep in mind when trailering on the interstate highways